jeremy-lunarg/Vulkan-Tools/BUILD.md

     test_APK.sh -s <serial number> -p <platform name> -f <gtest_filter>

-#### Run Cube with Validation
+#### Run Vulkan Cube with Validation

 TODO: This must be reworked to pull in layers from the ValidationLayers repo

-Use the following steps to build, install, and run Cube for Android:
+Use the following steps to build, install, and run Vulkan Cube for Android:

     cd build-android
     ./build_all.sh
     adb install -r ../demos/android/cube/bin/cube.apk
     adb shell am start com.example.Cube/android.app.NativeActivity

-To build, install, and run Cube with validation layers, first build layers using steps above, then run:
+To build, install, and run Vulkan Cube with validation layers, first build layers using steps above, then run:

     cd build-android